CybercentreCanada/assemblyline4_docs/docs/installation/deployment_migration.md

 ```

 #### Merge Filestore data with existing volume
-Shell into the filestore pod can copy the files from backup:
+Shell into the filestore pod and copy the files from backup:

 ```bash
 cp -r /mount/backup/filestore/* /export/